-- Chi-square test is a non-parametric (distribution-free) method used to compare the relationship between the two categorical (nominal) variables in a contingency table.
+Chi-squared test for independence (also known as Pearson Chi-squared test) is a non-parametric method used for comparing the relationship between the two categorical (nominal) variables in a contingency table.

-- Chi-square test relies on approximation (gives approximate p value) and hence require larger sample size.
+Chi-squared test is based on approximation (gives approximate p value) and hence require larger sample size.
 The expected frequency count should not be < 5 for more than 20% of cells.
-If the sample size is small, the chi-square test is not accurate, and you should use Fisher’s exact test.
+If the sample size is small, the chi-squared test is not accurate, and you should use Fisher’s exact test.

 - The two variables are categorical (nominal) and data is randomly sampled